mathiasertl/django-ca/docs/source/cli/cas.rst

 Create intermediate CAs
 ***********************

-Intermediate CAs are created, just like normal CAs, using ``manage.py init_ca``.
+Intermediate CAs are created, just like normal CAs, using :command:`manage.py init_ca`.
 For intermediate CAs to be valid, CAs however must have a correct ``pathlen`` x509 extension.
 Its value is an integer describing how many levels of intermediate CAs a CA may have.
 A ``pathlen`` of "0" means that a CA cannot have any intermediate CAs, if it is not present, a CA may have an infinite number of intermediate CAs.

 ..
 NOTE:: **django-ca** by default sets a ``pathlen`` of "0", as it aims to be secure by default.
    The ``pathlen`` attribute cannot be changed in hindsight (not without resigning the CA).
 If you